-When power decides the outcome of events, again and again, things ultimately tend toward chaos, empty of meaning—at least when judged through any prism of justice or righteousness.
+When power decides the outcome of events, again and again, things ultimately tend toward chaos, empty of meaning—at least when judged through any moral prism of justice or righteousness.
 There is no all-powerful God looking down to put things right.
 The only value is that of power itself—power is the ruler—only through the lens of power does anything make sense.
 This kind of justice has been called “Might is Right” (originally the title of a book published in the 1890s which pushes social Darwinist ideas).

-If we take the lesson from Game of Thrones, or medieval Britain, it could be that we are simply re-entering a natural cycle of power vying with power which is the inevitable ground state of things.
+If we take the lessons from a pre-enlightenment Game of Thrones type world, it could be that we are simply re-entering a natural cycle of power vying with power which is the inevitable ground state of things.
 Ultimately there is no value in weighing ethical considerations to events—the good will be crushed, or favoured, along with the bad.
 In medieval times, all could be explained as the will of God, with retribution in the life hereafter.
 But what higher sensibility do we turn to today?

 Democracy was the system of ensuring society’s wider values played a role in electing its leaders.
-But if our leaders are not selected by us, because they use their power to become our leaders, they can base their decisions on whatever ‘values’ they happen to have.
+But if our leaders are not elected by us, because they use their personal power to become our leaders, they can base their decisions on whatever ‘values’ they happen to have.
 In their egocentric view of the world they are liable to govern only for those who resemble themselves—and so they start movements based on race, creed, nationality, with themselves at the centre.
 Everyone outside their circle is disposable.